arcturus-labs/blog/docs/blog/posts/artifact_aware_assistants.md

 ## Conclusion

-Hopefully I've convinced you that artifact-aware assistants are often a much better experience for your users than the naive alternative.
-And fortunately, they're just not that hard to set up.
+If you are curious about Artifact assistance, fortunately they're not hard to set up!
 The demo that I prepared for this blog post is just the tip of the iceberg.
 Consider other possibilities that artifacts unlock:

 - Interactive artifacts that presented themselves in a malleable user interface.
 For instance a home listing, complete with an image carousel and an interactive map.
 - Durable artifacts that save themselves to disk as they are created and updated.
 Such as a modified email template.